-5 When in the night I sleepless lie, My soul with heavenly thoughts supply : Let no ill dreams disturb my rest, No powers of darkness me molest.
+5 When in the night I sleepless lie.
+My soul with heavenly thoughts supply

+Let no ill dreams disturb my rest.
+No powers of darkness me molest.

-6 Let my blest Guardian, while I sleep,
+6 Let my blest Guardian, while I sleep, His watchful station near me keep;

-His watchful station near me keep; My heart with love celestial fill, And guard me from the approach of ill.
+My heart with love celestial fill.

+And guard me from the approach of iH.

-7 May he celestial joys rehearse.
-And thought to thought with me converse.
+7 May he celestial joys rehearse, And thought to thought with me converse, above.
+To see thy face, to sing thy love.